geeeeeeeeek/electronic-wechat/README.md

 npm run build:win
 ```

+*OPTIONAL:* If you find `npm install` going slowly, you can use [taobao's cnpm mirror](http://npm.taobao.org/) instead.

 #### Download App

-If you only cares about the app, you can find it out in the [release](https://github.com/geeeeeeeeek/electronic-wechat/releases) section.
+If you only care about the app, you can find it out in the [release](https://github.com/geeeeeeeeek/electronic-wechat/releases) section.

 #### License [MIT](LICENSE.md)